7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/_running_programs.md

 Potential problems when using a shell script:

-1. Sometimes after running my shell script on particular programs, the shell is unresponsive, so I can't check `i()` or run `observer:start()`.
+1. Sometimes after running my shell script on a particular program, the shell is unresponsive, so I can't check `i()` or run `observer:start()`.
 If the shell is unresponsive after I run my shell script, and I need the shell to be responsive, then I create a function called `test_init()`, which just spawns my `test()` function; then I substitute the name `test_init` in place of `test` in my shell script.

-2. Typically, you need to start a test() function with a short timer:sleep(500), so that the shell initialization output has time to print before the program output prints.
+2. Typically, when using a shell script you need to begin a test() function with a short `timer:sleep(500)`, so that the erlang shell initialization output has time to print in the erlang shell before the erlang program starts outputting text.

 3. Sometimes the last line of output won't display, and I have to resort to using the shell again to confirm that everything is working correctly.
 A shell script runs in a different process than the erlang shell, and the shell script process is not in a read-evaluate loop like the erlang shell, so the shell script process won't automaticaly output the return value of a function on the last line of your program.